This Season Give Hope – Donate Now

 In the initial months and years following my loss, there were many dark days.
 Looking back now, I can see that healing was taking place, even though I lacked consciousness of that at the time.

 I experienced a yearning to work with those who had experienced traumatic loss and in particular, survivors of suicide loss.
-Back then there was little online support for suicide loss survivors.
+Back then, there was little online support for suicide loss survivors.
 There were a few websites – mostly filled with statements like “You never get over it.
 You just learn to live with it.
 You’ve joined the club no one wants to join.”

 Having told you a bit of my story, I want to return for a moment to what I said earlier.
 My story – my journey – is most valuable when seen from the perspective of the archetypical human story of loss and renewal.
-I believe the themes, rather than the content of my story are what is important.
-I suggest to you that those themes are at play now, both in the specific suicide loss you have experienced, and, whenever we experience sudden and traumatic upheavals.
+I believe the themes, rather than the content of my story, are what is important.
+I suggest to you that those themes are at play now, both in the specific suicide loss you have experienced and whenever we experience sudden and traumatic upheavals.

 In my story …